dina-web-nrm/collections-ui/docs/local_installation.md

 - Bower
 - Curl
 - Ember.js
-- Docker*
+- Docker
 - Docker-compose

-* Make sure that you follow the right installation instructions if you are using a "systemd" system as Ubuntu 16.04 or newer versions of Fedora.
+*Note: Make sure that you follow the right installation instructions if you are using a "systemd" system as Ubuntu 16.04 or newer versions of Fedora.*